Read the Latest

 For more information about research, please call our main office at 412-692-6438.

-At Children’s Hospital of Pittsburgh of UPMC, we believe parents and guardians can contribute to the success of their child’s visit and we invite you to participate.
+At UPMC Children’s Hospital of Pittsburgh, we believe parents and guardians can contribute to the success of their child’s visit and we invite you to participate.
 Please read the following information to learn about this medication, its use for your child’s surgery, and how you can help.

 General anesthesia makes your child’s whole body go to sleep and is needed for certain tests and surgeries so that his or her reflexes will be completely relaxed.
 General anesthesia makes certain surgeries and tests easier and safer to do because your child will not feel any pain during the procedure or have any memory of it.